‹ Back to The Vine

 Note that we’re recommending a small business bank account.
 As you may have seen from your research or experience, most traditional banks tend to be a better fit for larger businesses with ample cash reserves and human capital.
 These enterprises can waive banking fees without even trying—and some might not even notice the dent that banking fees can make on their bottom line.

 On the other hand, banks for small business owners are designed to meet the unique needs of small businesses.
 There are standard benefits, like liability protection and more streamlined tax preparation.
-Then, there’s added banking flexibility, like no minimum balance requirements, transaction limits, or monthly fees, as well as high APY.
+Then, there’s added banking flexibility, like no minimum balance requirements, transaction limits, or monthly fees, plus tools that help you move money faster and stay closer to real-time cash flow.

 Ultimately, the best business checking account for small business is one that meets all of the following basic, financing, and cash management needs: